 Of course, pasteurized milk that is sour is another matter entirely.
 This stuff is putrid and should be thrown out after the use-by date has passed!

-This sauce will take you only minutes to prepare and it sure beats nasty Cool Whip or canned toppings from the supermarket in taste as well as nutrition.
+This sauce will take you only minutes to prepare and it sure beats nasty chemical Cool Whip or canned toppings from the supermarket in taste as well as nutrition.
 Can you believe that some folks spray canned whipped cream directly into their mouths?
 I had a roommate once who did that nearly every single day for her sugar/chemical mid-afternoon energy boost.
+This is an unhealthy habit that is actually rather common, and very sad considering how simple it is to make homemade whipped cream (takes about 3 minutes!).

 8 Dessert Ideas to Pare with White Sauce